openvinotoolkit/openvino/docs/ops/arithmetic/Add_1.md

 **Category**: Arithmetic binary operation

-**Short description**: *Add* performs element-wise addition operation with two given tensors applying multi-directional broadcast rules.
+**Short description**: *Add* performs element-wise addition operation with two given tensors applying broadcasting rule specified in the *auto_broacast* attribute.

 **Detailed description**
 Before performing arithmetic operation, input tensors *a* and *b* are broadcasted if their shapes are different and `auto_broadcast` attribute is not `none`.
 Broadcasting is performed according to `auto_broadcast` value.